nahbos/Data-Mining-on-DigiKala-datasets/README.md

 # Data-Mining-on-DigiKala-datasets
-Data Mining on Digikala databases using Pandas in python
+Data Mining on Digikala datasets using Pandas in python